Caleta de Fuste Beach Travel Guide

 Beyond the beach:

 The port is home to watersports operators offering jet-skiing, windsurfing and diving.
-Sea excursions include the Oceanarium Explorer, a glass-bottom submarine-style craft (it doesn’t actually dive!), and a catamaran which boasts a high success rate spotting dolphins and whales.
-On the other side of the main road, 2km (1.2 miles) from the beach, is the Golf Club Fuerteventura.
-This is currently the only course on the island (more are in progress).
+Sea excursions include the Oceanarium Explorer, a glass-bottom submarine-style craft (it doesn't actually dive!), and a catamaran which boasts a high success rate spotting dolphins and whales.
+On the other side of the main road, 2km (1.2 miles) from the beach, is Fuerteventura Golf Club (www.fuerteventuragolfclub.com).
 Although this is a championship course, no handicap is required to play here.
+In addition, there are another four courses around the island.

 Caleta de Fuste has been designed with families in mind and children are accommodated everywhere.
-The port has a small aquarium and older children will enjoy the ‘submarine’ excursion.
+Younger kids will enjoy the various play areas and older children will enjoy the 'submarine' excursion.
 Adjacent to the beach are trampolines and mini golf.
-There is a 10-pin bowling alley on the main Carretera Jandía road.
+There is a 10-pin bowling alley on the main Carretera Jandía road and several amusement arcades.

 Antigua, the provincial centre, 20km (12.5 miles) west of Caleta de Fuste, is a best-kept village with a pretty square featuring an 18th-century church.
 Just north of here the Centro Artesanía Molino (Carretera Antigua Km 20) is a re-created small village-style complex, set around a 200-year-old windmill.
 It includes a craft shop, museum and an attractive restaurant.
 A 'must visit' is the ancient island capital, Betancuría, 25km (15.5 miles) west.
 Founded in 1404 by the Spanish island conquerors, today it is no bigger than a village.
 Many of its houses date from the 17th and 18th centuries.
 In the centre the Casa Santa María (Plaza Iglesia) is a beautiful Spanish-Colonial house which showcases the island's crafts, culture and history.
 It has an atmospheric bar, a charming outdoor cafe-restaurant and a more formal restaurant which is one of the best on the island.